Image: GoodSalt.com - used under license

 Consider.
 For the person who puts their faith in Jesus, upon the death of their body, their soul goes immediately to be with Jesus in Paradise.

 Two thieves were crucified with Jesus that day - one on the right and the other on the left (Luke 23:33).
 Both thieves were next to the One who could save them.
 Yet, one thief hurled abuse (literally, blasphemed) at Jesus (Luke 23:39, Ref.
 1).
 The other, penitent thief recognized that he himself was guilty yet Jesus was innocent.
 The penitent thief said, "Jesus, remember me when You come into Your kingdom!"
 (Luke 23:40-42).
 To this thief, the penitent thief, Jesus said, "Truly I say to you, today you will be with Me in Paradise" (Luke 23:43).

 Jesus' promise to the penitent thief has brought hope to millions of believers over the centuries since Jesus' death and resurrection.
 Jesus' promise to the penitent thief brings believers hope today as we consider the destination of our souls upon our death and the destination of the souls of our loved ones.

 In the next two sections, I would like to focus on two important points, or "take aways" from Jesus' promise to the penitent thief.

-Paradise is where believers will be with Jesus after death.
 Jesus could have told the penitent thief, "Today you will be in Paradise."
 But Jesus did not say that.
 Jesus said, "Today you will be with Me in Paradise" (Luke 23:43, underline added).

 Paradise in Greek is paradeisos (par-ad'-i-sos), which is "an ancient Persian word meaning 'enclosure, garden, park'" (Ref.
 2).
 Paradise is mentioned in the New Testament only three times - in Luke 23:43, 2 Corinthians 12:4, and Revelation 2:7.